 The Graduate Research and Academic Development (GRAD) Centre was established in early January 2017, with strong support from the Senior Management of the National Institute of Education, Singapore.

-The GRAD Centre falls under the purview of the Office of Graduate Studies and Professional Learning (GPL), and is directed by Assistant Dean, Graduate Student Development.
+The GRAD Centre falls under the purview of the Office of Graduate Studies and Professional Learning (GPL), and is directed by Associate Dean, Outreach and Engagement.
 Centre services, workshops, and other academic activities are supported by a dedicated team of Higher Degree (HD) student volunteers, NIE faculty members, LIBRIS, and part-time consultants.

 The ability to communicate ideas and research effectively through writing and speech is a key learning process and outcome of any graduate education.
 With this in mind that NIE has set up the Graduate Research and Academic Development (GRAD) Centre through the Office of Graduate Studies and Professional Learning (GPL).
 In response to our students’ request for greater support in academic learning and communication skills, the GRAD Centre will plan and conduct activities and courses for students to learn the writing and presentation skills that are essential to their academic success.

 The Associate Dean for Outreach and Engagement, and a number of experienced writing and communication consultants will support our students in this crucial aspect of their learning journey.
 They will also provide important training on how to offer peer feedback so that our students can learn from one another in an informed, knowledgeable and collaborative way.
 The GRAD Centre will also be planning programmes for strengthening our students’ research skills through both quantitative and qualitative approaches.
 These new skills will further strengthen our graduate students’ own repertories of academic and career skills.
 I would therefore encourage all our graduate students to make good use of these learning opportunities that NIE has provided for your learning.